-We will obtain written confirmation from supply agencies that agency and third party staff have been appropriately checked.
+We will obtain written confirmation from supply agencies that agency and third party staff have been appropriately checked and ensure the correct person arrives in school.

 Volunteers

 Volunteers, including governors will undergo checks commensurate with their work in the school and contact with pupils i.e. if they are in regulated activity or not.